ansible-network/vyos/docs/config_manager/load.md

 ### config_manager_text

 This value accepts the text form of the configuration to be loaded on to the remote device.
-The configuration file should be the native set of commands used to configure the remote device
+The configuration file should be the native set of commands used to configure the remote device.

-The default value is `null`
+The default value is `null`.

-This value is *mutually exclusive* with `config_manager_file`
+This value is *mutually exclusive* with `config_manager_file`.

 ### config_manager_file